ilytobias/Khan-Destroyer/README.md

 # Khan-Academy
 A Khan Academy hack made using my other project "JSON Sniff" its pretty simple and badly coded
 # How to use
 Its pretty simple you open main.js then you copy and paste into your browsers respected console.
+YOU GOTTA REFRESH THEN PASTE REALLY QUICK OR REFRESH THEN PRESS THE BOOKMARK REALLY QUICK.
 # Inspect blocked?
 Put this into a bookmark url.
 ```js